 The coffee trees in the area come from seeds brought by the great grandfather of the AMCOS’s current secretary, Mchina Mwamlima, who received the seeds from missionaries in the Rungwe district in the late 1930s.
 Today, the challenge for producers is understanding the loamy, clay soil in various areas and determining the right fertilizers.

-Smallholder producers in the area produce approximately 1.3 bags each annually; 277 producers contributed to this lot.
+Smallholder producers in the area produce approximately 1.3 bags each annually, and 277 producers contributed to this lot.

 Cupping notes: Citrus, cranberry, nectarine, black tea; bright acidity, creamy body.